-Step 1: We will automatically forward your case to the Independent Review Organization.
+Step 1: We automatically forward your case to the independent review organization.

-• We are required to send the information for your Level 2 Appeal to the Independent Review Organization within 24 hours of when we tell you that we are saying no to your first appeal.
+• We are required to send the information for your Level 2 appeal to the independent review organization within 24 hours of when we tell you that we are saying no to your first appeal.
 (If you think we are not meeting this deadline or other deadlines, you can make a complaint.
-The complaint process is different from the appeal process.
-Section 10 of this chapter tells how to make a complaint.)
+Section 11 of this chapter tells how to make a complaint.)

-Step 2: The Independent Review Organization does a "fast review" of your appeal.
+Step 2: The independent review organization does a "fast review" of your appeal.
 The reviewers give you an answer within 72 hours.